ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/prepsystem.md

 ## Create a Hyper Protect Virtual Server for Classic instance on IBM Cloud

-If you do not have a suitable system already or would like to, you can create a Hyper Protect Virtual Servers _Classic_ instance for free that will provide an Ubuntu system for you.
+If you do not have a suitable system already or would like to, you can create a Hyper Protect Virtual Server for Classic instance for free that will provide an Ubuntu system for you.
 You will need to provide the public key portion of an SSH key pair when you provision this instance.

 **NOTE: Whether you already have a suitable system or choose to create one with the directions below, we will refer to this system as *your prep system* in the lab instructions, since you will use this system to *prepare* your contracts.**